nabbar/golib/socket/TESTING.md

 **Solution**: This package is platform-independent.
 If tests fail in CI:
 - Check Go version compatibility
-- Verify no external dependencies
+- Verify Ginkgo/Gomega are properly vendored
 - Review CI environment setup

 **2. Coverage Not 100%**